ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Seeding data to Fauna

 Inside a Fauna database, we have Collections, Indexes and Documents.
 FaunaDB is a non-relational database that stores data in the JSON format.

+> "A Collection is a categorized group of data.
+Each piece of data takes the
+> form of a Document.
+A Document is a“single, changeable record within a FaunaDB
+> database,” according to Fauna’s documentation.
+You can think of Collections as
+> a traditional database table and a Document as a row."_[Bryan Robinson](https://www.smashingmagazine.com/2019/10/bookmarking-application-faunadb-netlify-11ty/)_

 There are four ways of interacting with Fauna data:

 - Fauna drivers
 - Interactive Shell using FQL